VHP4Safety/vhp4safety-docs-MkDocs/Tutorials/cheminfo/intro.rst

 * the SMILES: a line notation to describe the chemical structure (using a chemical graph approach)
 * the mass
 * the InChI and InChIKey: the global, unique identifier of this compound

+Write down the SMILES, which we are going to use in the next section.

 Second, we find external identifiers and links to resources with more information about this compound.
 For example, for this compound we find a link to the